opendocsg/slw-judgments-backfill/2002_SGHC_203/report.md

 _(d) Whether Ridzuan’s evidence required corroboration_

-41     There is no mandatory requirement of independent c orroborating evidenc e before a trial judge c an c onvic t an ac c used based solely on the testimony of a minor: _Lee Kwang Peng v PP_ [1997] 3 SLR 278.
+41     There is no mandatory requirement of independent c orroborating evidenc e before a trial judge c an c onvic t an ac c used based solely on the testimony of a minor: _Lee Kwang Peng v PP_ <span class="citation">[1997] 3 SLR 278</span>.
 It is a matter for the disc retion of the judge as to whether a witness is mature and reliable enough suc h that his testimony is c onsidered reliable without the need for independent c orroborating evidenc e.

 42     A trial judge who has had the benefit of observing the demeanour and c onduc t of the c hild witness would be in a far better position to dec ide if c orroboration is required in the c irc umstanc es of the c ase.
-An appellate c ourt would not readily interfere with suc h a finding: _Chen Jian Wei v PP_ [2002] 2 SLR 255 at 34.
+An appellate c ourt would not readily interfere with suc h a finding: _Chen Jian Wei v PP_ <span class="citation">[2002] 2 SLR 255</span> at 34.
 In the present c ase, the trial judge had spec ific ally c onsidered c arefully whether c orroboration evidenc e was required before c onc luding that none was required.
 At 60 of his judgment, he stated as follows:

  ...Ridzuan is a student who had passed his ‘N’ levels and awaiting his ‘O’ level results...he was aware of the implic ations of giving evidenc e on oath.
 Having heard his testimony and observed his demeanour I was satisfied that he has given a truthful ac c ount of the events as they oc c urred.
 He was a vic tim of an assault and not a bystander who would have been able to [remember] everything that happened.
 There were no material disc repanc ies or whimsic al c hanges in his testimony indic ating that he was unaware of the implic ations and c onsequenc es of lying on oath...There was no need for c orroborative evidenc e in view of the totality of the evidenc e.